LXQin/PRECISION.seq/README.md

-# DepthNorm: An R Package for Comparsion of Depth Normalization Methods
+# precision.seq: An R Package for Comparsion of Depth Normalization Methods

 We propose the well-prepared datasets and pack commonly used normalization methods/functions in this package.
 This package is based on R 4.0.2.
 The general workflow of this package is:
 * Input dataset in the format of data frame or matrix with with columns for samples and raws for genes;